figazin/WorldBankAPIAnalysis/README.md

 # WorldBankAPIAnalysis

+## Starting the Application:
+To start the application:
+1. Run "mvn clean install"
+2. Run "mvn spring-boot:run"

+- Endpoints are:
+   - localhost:8080/ingest?yearFrom=?&yearTo=?
+   - localhost:8080/countriesToInvest?popuLimit=?&gdpLimit=?

+Query params are optional and default values are those requested by the Challenge.

 ## Challenge Overview:
 We need a program which pull/download WorldBank world population and GDP data into a local database and then query that database to answer two question which are important to our global marketing team: